 In Serving Sara, the main character needs to get into a building with a security guard at a desk in the lobby.
 Admittedly, this isn't exactly airtight security, but his method of distraction is worth this entry.
 The character is looking at a tow truck whose driver is changing a flat tire.
 Cut to the lobby of the building, and a flaming tire rolls right past the guard.

-In Terminator 3, it was never shown how the T-850, John and Katherine managed to get through a secret military base all the way to the well-guarded control room from where Skynet was launched.
+In Terminator 3: Rise of the Machines, it was never shown how the T-850, John and Katherine managed to get through a secret military base all the way to the well-guarded control room from where Skynet was launched.
 The novelization, however, did a Hand Wave.

 In Beverly Hills Cop, Axel Foley gets into a Federal Customs facility merely by hopping a fence, then flashing his badge to the first person he sees and ordering everyone around.
 They assume that, if he's inside the perimeter, he must belong inside the perimeter.

 Subverted in Anne McCaffrey's The Rowan.
 After the main character gets over their fear of travel she plans to pay a surprise visit to her boss, teleporting into his office.
 When her second in command tells the boss he arranges to switch off the security that would otherwise fry her the second she arrived (she's not the only teleporter).

 In one of Kirk Mitchell's mysteries starring FBI agent Emmett Parker, Parker is accused of murder, being hunted by the FBI, and he manages to get into their Oklahoma headquarters.
 The only explanation given is that it's very early in the morning, well before office hours start.
 He even talks to an agent there and then escapes (the agent gets into trouble).